what makes dogs itch other than fleas

 Mange mites come from foxes and wildlife or other dogs that have the mange mite.

 If you've got an itchy dog, the first thing you do is to check and treat for fleas and mange.
 From a natural perspective, to prevent fleas, you can use a herbal preparation such as Verm-X, so they are less attractive to fleas.
-Mange needs to be treated by a vet.
-I'll often suggest to dogs owners to add brewer's yeast, garlic (in moderation) and ginger to the food.
-In all by the most allergic dogs, this combination can make a real difference.

 What makes dogs itch constantly?

-2. Allergy
+2. Allergies

-There are three types of allergies:
+There are two types of allergies:

 Indoor allergies (e.g. house dust, house dust mites, storage mites).
 Your pet, if they're allergic to these will itch all year round.